BytewaveMLP/ULXGeoIP/README.md

 ### BIG SCARY DISCLAIMER TEXT

 I take **no** responsibility for the misuse of this script.
 Any and all instances of abuse are _solely the end-user's_ responsibility.
+Please add a disclaimer or notice to your server's MOTD (or similar) to avoid potential legal issues.
+Ensure the end-user knows and understands they can be located by your servers' staff at _any time_ without their consent-- agreeing to that statement provides their consent to be located.

 This script is licensed under the MIT License.